-Any member of the University community may file charges with the Student Discipline and Appeals Committee (SDAC) against any student for a sex offense, domestic violence, dating violence, sexual assault or stalking.
-The VAWPP trains SDAC members annually on responding effectively to cases of domestic violence, dating violence, sexual assault and stalking.
-SDAC member appointments are set by University policy.
-Members receive annual training before serving on the SDAC in order to protect the safety of victims and promote accountability in the investigative and hearing process.
+Sex offenses, domestic violence, dating violence, sexual assault and stalking violate the University Code of Student Conduct, in addition to local and federal laws.
+Any member of the University community may file charges with the Student Discipline and Appeals Committee (SDAC) and/or the EEO/ADA/Title IX Office against any student for a sex offense, domestic violence, dating violence, sexual assault or stalking.
+The EMSS, EEO/ADA/Title IX Office and the VAWPP coordinate efforts in conducting annual trainings for SDAC officials on issues related to domestic violence, dating violence, sexual assault and stalking, and how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability.

-The Student Handbook outlines the procedures, steps, anticipated timelines, and decision-making process, including the rights and responsibilities of both the complainant and the accused.
-These written procedures will be provided to the complainant, which can be accessed at the University's website at www.uog.edu.
-The proceedings and timelines of such proceedings are set by policy which is intended to provide a prompt, fair and impartial process from the initial investigation to the final result.
-The standard of evidence used during any SDAC proceeding is whether it is more likely than not that the accused student violated the Student Code.
+The Student Code of Conduct outlines the rights and responsibilities of both the complainant and the accused.
+The proceedings and timelines of such proceedings are set by policy, which are intended to provide a prompt and equitable investigation and resolution.
+The standard of evidence used during any institutional conduct proceedings shall be on the basis of whether it is more likely than not that the accused student violated the Student Code.
 Both the complainant and the accused have the right to be assisted by any advisor of their choice, which may be an attorney.
-However, advisors are not permitted to speak or participate directly in any SDAC hearing.
+However, advisors are not permitted to speak or participate directly in any hearing before a University judicial body.